Pre-Approval FAQ

 4. Student logs back into online registration system and enters proposal

-Pre-Approval Overview (PDF)
+Pre-Approval Overview

 Do I need to get my project pre-approved if…